 This exclusion applies to statutory bonus (under the Payment of Bonus Act).
 But what about discretionary bonuses?

 Reasoning: The Code refers to “remuneration payable under the terms of employment.”
-A genuinely discretionary bonus—not guaranteed, not mentioned in the offer letter, decided annually based on company performance—is arguably not “payable under the terms of employment.”
+A genuinely discretionary bonus—not guaranteed, not mentioned in the offer letter, decided annually based on company performance—is not “payable under the terms of employment.”
 It’s an ex-gratia payment.

 Question: What about target bonuses or performance incentives mentioned in the offer letter?

-If a bonus is mentioned in the employment contract (even if performance-linked), it becomes part of the terms of employment.
+If a bonus is mentioned in the employment contract (even if performance-linked), it becomes part of the terms of employment and is therefore part of total remuneration.

 | Bonus Type | In Total Remuneration? | In Wages? |